 The leading case of Radmacher v Granatino in 2010 changed the emphasis on the enforceability of Pre and Post-Nuptial Agreements.
 The Law Commission has recently proposed changes in the law to allow married couples and civil partners to make a Qualifying Agreement on how their finances or property should be divided if they split.

 We appreciate that you and sometimes parents consider it advisable to enter into a Pre or Post-Nuptial Agreement and we will draft one to best protect you should your marriage or civil partnership break down.
 We appreciate that this is a sensitive area but take the view that like travel insurance, you hope nothing will go wrong but at least you are covered if it does.

-An interesting article about this topic from Deborah Levy: Pre-nup or not to pre-nup?
+An interesting article about this topic from our team: Pre-nup or not to pre-nup?